etiennedesfontaines/frontend-mentor/newbie/stats-preview-card-component-main/README.md

 ## Overview

-A challenge to build a card componenet to a client Brief.
+A challenge to build a card componenet to a client's Brief.
 Solution coded by Etienne Desfontaines, using HTML and CSS.

 ### The challenge